 This apple cinnamon quick bread is a tasty tea time treat!
 A simple apple cider glaze adds a sweet finishing touch.

 Yep!
-Once the bread has cooled completely, we usually wrap each loaf (unsliced) in foil and then in a sealed bag.
+Once the bread has cooled completely, we usually wrap each loaf (unsliced) in foil or large pieces of beeswax wrap and then in a sealed bag.
 They’ll last perfectly fine for 1-2 months.
 It’s best to keep the bread unsliced to keep it fresh though!